kden/kden.github.io/sunlight-sensor/SensorHardwareV2.md

 > - Example:
 >   **U.FL male to SMA female pigtail adapter cable**, if your antenna uses SMA.

 This left me thoroughly confused, and I decided that the only way to be sure was to find some pigtails for sale with close-up pictures and visually verify that I had the right connector.
-The ones that I found didn't call the U.FL end either male or female; I don't know if that means ChatGPT is right or not.
-[Amazon]
+The ones that I found didn't call the U.FL end either male or female; I don't know if that means ChatGPT is right or not.  [[Amazon]](https://www.amazon.com/dp/B0DZTWHNFY)

-The wrong connector:

 <figure>
   <img src="images/wrong_antenna_connector.jpg" width="400" alt="A close-up photo of the incorrect antenna pigtail connector which does not fit the ESP32 board." />
   <figcaption>The wrong antenna pigtail connector.</figcaption>
 </figure>

-The right connector:

 <figure>
   <img src="images/right_antenna_connector.jpg" width="400" alt="A close-up photo of the correct U.FL antenna pigtail connector for the ESP32 board." />